-- Two parts: unlocking and locking scripts. - Locking: specify conditions that when met a given input (akak coins) can be spent. - Unlocking: a proof that the conditions have been met (i.e., provide inputs for the locking script to unlock it). - Thus, a transaction has an unlocking script for each of it inputs that is processed alongside a locking script for the output of the referenced input transaction. - Recall that an input for a (new) transaction is an output of an unspent (previous) transaction. - The concatenated unlocking and locking scripts has to evaluate to TRUE in order to consider the transaction as valid.
+- Two parts: unlocking and locking scripts. - Locking: specify conditions that when met a given input (aka coins) can be spent. - Unlocking: a proof that the conditions have been met (i.e., provide inputs for the locking script to unlock it). - Thus, a transaction has an unlocking script for each of its inputs that is processed alongside a locking script for the output of the referenced input transaction. - Recall that an input for a (new) transaction is an unspent output of a previous transaction. - The concatenated unlocking and locking scripts has to evaluate to TRUE in order to allow spending the coins.